arshadali-coder/my_projects/README.md

 ## 🙋‍♂️ About Me

 I'm a developer passionate about **AI, ML, and Game Development**.
-Currently exploring in different directionsthrough small projects and open-source experiments.
+Currently exploring in different directions through small projects and open-source experiments.

 Feel free to follow or connect — I’m always open to feedback and collaboration!